bytecodealliance/bytecodealliance.org/articles/announcing-the-bytecode-alliance.md

 The way that we architect software has radically changed over the past 20 years.
 In 2003, companies had a hard time getting developers to reuse code.

-Now 80% of your average code base is built with modules downloaded from registries like JavaScript's npm, Python's Pypy, Rust's crates.io, and others.
+Now 80% of your average code base is built with modules downloaded from registries like JavaScript's npm, Python's PyPI, Rust's crates.io, and others.
 Even C++ is moving towards enabling an ecosystem of composable modules.

 <img src="img/02-01-ecosystem-stats.png" alt="" />